The Economics of AI Front Desk Services

 The Wedge

-We're not trying to replace all receptionists.
+We're not trying to replace every front-desk team.
 We're targeting:

-- Overflow/after-hours (let humans handle 9-5, AI handles the rest)
+- Overflow/after-hours (let humans handle in-office traffic, AI handles the rest)

-- Scaling businesses (doubling call volume shouldn't mean hiring)
+- Scaling practices (doubling call volume shouldn't mean missed patients)

 Our Unit Economics

-For transparency, here's what it costs us to run Autonomy Receptionist:
+For transparency, here's what it costs us to run Velyn Dental:

 Per customer/month (average):